 Base salary is used to attract and retain the Executive Officers and is determined using comparisons with industry competitors and other relevant factors including the seniority of the individual, the functional role of the position, the level of the individual's responsibility, and the ability to replace the individual.
-Salaries for the Executive Officers are reviewed by the Compensation and Stock Option Committee and the Chief Executive Officer, and the Board on an annual basis.
+Salaries for the Executive Officers are reviewed by the Compensation and Stock Option Committee, the Chief Executive Officer and the Board on an annual basis.
 Changes to base salaries, if any, are affected primarily by individual performance.
-The salaries paid to the Executive Officers during Fiscal 2008 are shown in the Summary Compensation Table presented in this proxy statement.

-Annual Incentive Bonuses
+Annual Bonuses

-Annual incentive bonuses are intended to be and are a significant component of the Executive Officer's compensation package, reflecting the Company's belief that management's contribution to long-term shareholder returns comes from maximizing earnings and the potential of the Company.
-The amount of annual incentive compensation to be awarded to the Executive Officers (if any) is determined by the Compensation and Stock Option Committee, upon recommendation by the Chief Executive Officer, in its sole and absolute discretion.
-The Compensation and Stock Option Committee considers certain objective and subjective factors when determining the amount of an annual incentive bonus award for an Executive Officer, including the Executive's Officer's performance for the fiscal year to which the bonus relates.
+Annual bonuses are intended to be a significant component of an Executive Officer's compensation package.
+The amount of annual bonus compensation to be awarded to the Executive Officers (if any) is determined by the Compensation and Stock Option Committee, upon recommendation by the Chief Executive Officer.
+While the Chief Executive Officer and the Compensation and Stock Option Committee consider the Company's overall performance and each individual's performance when determining the amount of bonus to award, there is no predefined written plan, acknowledged by the recipient, with respect to performance measures that obligates the Company to pay an annual bonus, and the Compensation and Stock Option Committee retains absolute discretion to award bonuses and to determine the amount of such bonuses.